styrofomeBoots/hn-search/README.md

 ## Notes

 - This is my first assignment like this that results in a review.
 Thank you for your time!
-I'm excited to see how I'm doing currently and how I can improve.
+I'm excited to see where I stand and how I can improve.
 - Nuxt and Vuex are overkill here.
-But they are currently my favorite tools so I wanted to show that and demonstrate use of store state management.
+But they are currently my favorite tools so I wanted to show that and demonstrate use of stored state management.
 - I kept comments minimal.
 On larger projects I usually leave a good portion of details when necessary.
-Currently I'd say I'm 50/50 split on leaving a highly detailed map and trying to write clean enough code that comments aren't necessary.
+Currently I'd say I'm 50/50 split betwween leaving a highly detailed map and trying to write clean enough code that comments aren't necessary.
 - I fought the urge to work on the UI and add more functionality.
 But if you would like me to expand on something please don't hesitate to let me know!
 - I initiated components in PascalCase in a single bracket instead of kebab-case in a double bracket.
-Vue docs say to use kebab-case but my IDE highlights them gold when in pascal and it stands out as a component much more to me.
-This is just my preference but I'm happy adhering to all team styling decisions.
+Vue docs say to use kebab-case but my IDE highlights them gold when in pascal and it stands out more as a component.
+- As the only developer at my current company I make all code style decisions.
+But I have no strong opinions and I am able to adapt to team guidelines.

 ## Default Nuxt README